Call +44(0)161 941 4000

 Threatening insolvency proceedings can amount to an abuse of process where a debt is disputed.
 The rules around insolvency can be complex and more so now given the raft of emergency legislation being pushed through by the government due to COVID-19.
 Therefore, legal advice should be sought before taking or threatening any insolvency action.

-We hope you have found our top tips helpful.
-If you would like further information about how we can help with late payments and commercial debt recovery or if you have any questions, please do not hesitate to contact a member of our commercial litigation team on 0161 941 4000 or you can email the Commercial Litigation Team.
+If you would like further information about how we can help with late payments and commercial debt recovery or if you have any questions, please do not hesitate to contact a member of our Commercial Litigation Solicitors on 0161 941 4000 or you can email the Commercial Litigation Team.